GenericMappingTools/gmt/doc/rst/source/gmtregress.rst

     two leading *x*, *y* columns).
     Giving both **x** and **y** (and optionally **r**) implies an orthogonal regression.
     We will convert uncertainties in *x* and *y* to weights via the relationship weight = 1/sigma.
     Use **-Ww** if the we should interpret the input columns to have precomputed weights instead.
+Note: residuals with respect to the regression line will be scaled by the given weights.
+Most norms will then square this weighted residual (**-N1** is the exception).

 .. |Add_-V| unicode:: 0x20 .. just an invisible code
 .. include:: explain_-V.rst_